damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 ![](images/readme/backIcon.gif)

-In code, this is done by resetting many parameters so that the user can start a conversation with another character again.
+In code, this is done by resetting many parameters so that the user can start a conversation with another character again from begining.

 <br/>

 Below is a example of method that is responsible for the possibility of character re-selection and example of the element through which this method is being called in MessengerScreen object (objects/MessengerScreen.js):

 ```
-  createElements() {
     this.backIcon = createElementFn({
       element: common.elements.img,
       classes: [classNames.messenger.backIcon],